Smoker Troubleshooting

 Masterbuilt makes gas, electric, and charcoal smokers.
 So, if you’re using one of their gas or electric smokers, you won’t need to worry about this.

-Reminder: If you’re using a charcoal smoker, the charcoal is what produces heat.
+If you’re using a charcoal smoker, the charcoal produces heat.
 A common issue is that users forget to put enough charcoal in the firebox.

 So, check to ensure you have an adequate amount.
 If you add some, you’ll need to wait about 5 minutes for it to heat up again.